Be ‘Comfortable When Uncomfortable’ While Trading

 Branson learned early in life how to step out of his comfort zone and accomplish what he wanted in life and business.
 Carter has applied similar skills to create a community for traders wanting to take the next step in their trading lifestyle.

 In trading there is no way to predict exactly how a trade is going to work out.
-Even a setup that is likely 90% high-probability is an uncomfortable proposition because there’s always a level of risk.
+Even a setup that is a likely winner is an uncomfortable proposition because there’s always a level of risk.

 The unknown factor is always there, and the key is learning to deal with it — being comfortable when uncomfortable.